XyrenTheCoder/replicada-python/README.md

 3. copies itself and pastes inside every directories that are inside cwd (and probably overwrites existed files)

-4. copies itself into every directories that were created by itself
+4. create layers of directories

 5. execute itself inside directories

-6. create directories
+6. copies itself into every directories that were created by itself